techidaily/site-youtube-zero/source/_posts/24-dissecting-the-hidden-mechanics-behind-youtubes-popularity-index.md

 Try to watch the same video numerous times in a single day.
 You will find that the count will add up at first, but after some time it will stop.
 YouTube knows that a lot of times people replay some videos over and over when they really enjoy them, and so they want to factor replays into their algorithm because they suggest quality.
 However, to avoid spam views, the counter will stop after a certain point.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=3YDfzJAZMDp1gFRz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## 4\.
 Account Tracking Factors - Some Viewers Don't Count

 Something else that can affect whether a view is counted is the behavior of the account which watches it prior to landing on your video’s watch page.
 Sometimes, YouTube might feel that there is an increased chance a particular account is actually a bot, and then views from that account might not be added.